This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Living beneath your means is a process where you are spending less than you are making.
 This means having money to save on a monthly basis.
 The first thing to do is to set up an appropriate amount into your cash reserve fund.
 The commonly quoted amount to have is six months of living expenses.
 This might be difficult for many folks.
 Have at least three months of living expenses set aside, hopefully more.
 You will need your cash reserve fund someday.
 You don’t know when and for what but you will need it.

 Then the first place to save is by enrolling in your employer’s 401(k) plan.
 Contribute at least an amount to get the employer match.
-Consider contributing the maximum annual amount of $19,000 ($25,000 for taxpayers over age 50) if the investment options are decent and the fees are competitive.
+Consider contributing the maximum annual amount of $22,500 in 2023 ($30,000 for taxpayers over age 50) if the investment options are decent and the fees are competitive.

 After this take a hard look at the Roth IRA.
-Individuals are allowed to contribute up to $6,000 annually ($7,000 if over age 50) assuming you have earned income from working.
+Individuals are allowed to contribute up to $6,500 annually ($7,500 if over age 50) assuming you have earned income from working.
 Higher income earners are not eligible to contribute to a Roth IRA however.
-For a married couple filing a joint return they can contribute to the Roth IRA if their income modified adjusted gross income is below $193,000 in 2019.
-There is no tax deduction with the Roth IRA.
-However, if the account is open for at least five years and you don’t take distributions until after age 59 1/2 then all of the distributions are tax-free.
+For a married couple filing a joint return they can contribute to the Roth IRA if their income modified adjusted gross income is below $214,000 in 2023.
+If the account is open for at least five years and you don’t take distributions until after age 59 1/2 then all of the distributions are tax-free.
 Repeat, tax-free.
 This is huge.
 You can have decades of tax-free growth.

 If you have children you will want to save for their college education.
 The College Savings 529 Plan is the most popular vehicle for this.
 Funds are invested and if qualifying distributions are made, they are tax-free.
 While there is no federal income tax benefit with contributing to a 529 plan, there is a State of Connecticut benefit.
 Connecticut residents that contribute to the Connecticut 529 plan get a deduction on their Connecticut Income Tax Return.
 If a Connecticut Resident contributes to the Connecticut Higher Education Trust (“CHET”) they can deduct up to $10,000 on their Connecticut Tax Return if they are married filing jointly.
 Single filers can deduct up to $5,000.